 The Sprite is decently stretchy though not the most impressive.
 The thick waist band's elasticity is limiting, and for active use requiring a full range of motion, we'd look elsewhere.

-Fully dry in around 75 minutes, the Sprite was in the middle of the pack.
+After our rounds of drying time test, we found that the Sprite was in the middle of the pack.
 To get to the bottom of the drying time problem, we first soaked each product in water, hang-wrung it, and then used our towel-drying method to speed things up.
 All you have to do is roll the undies up in a towel like a burrito and squeeze!
 By forcing a little extra water out of the undies, we found much faster drying times.

 There were three categories of drying times: those that came in under an hour, those that were just over an hour, and those that took longer than an hour and a half.
 Of the three wool products in this test, the Sprite ranked right in the middle.